LeeYang2019/WeChat_App/README.md

 # WeChat_App

+## Description
 Vanilla JS with Nodejs, Express, and Socket.IO

 In this project, I learned how to use Socket.IO to create a live chat app for use with my siblings during the Covid19 pandemic.

 Thanks goes to Brad Traversy for his tutorial and giving me the idea.

+## Goals

+The following are what I learned on the project:

+  Gained additional practice working on view engine templating for server side rendering.
+  Gained additional practice working with Nodejs.
+  Worked with socket.io.

 # Link to deployed application
 The easiest way to get to the application is through this link: https://wechatapp20.herokuapp.com/